spacebanana420/Kerolauncher/README.md

 * 3DS/2DS
 * Wii
 * SNES
-* GBA (coming v1.1)
+* GBA
-* Custom system (coming v1.1)
+* Custom system

-Wine is exclusive to non-Windows systems and Lutris is exclusive to Linux and other systems that support it, every other feature is system-agnostic
+Wine is exclusive to non-Windows systems and Lutris is exclusive to Linux, every other feature is system-agnostic

 For NixOS, you also have support for steam-run and appimage-run